DavidCEllis/ducktools-pythonfinder/README.md

 of python other than the one currently running in order to satisfy the `requires-python` field.
 This tool is intended to search for potential python installs to attempt to satisfy such a requirement.

-## Currently Finds ##

-On Linux and MacOS:
-* pyenv based installs in $PYENV_ROOT
-* 'python' binaries on $PATH
-  * This will find the *first* 'python' and 'pythonX.Y' on path in the same way as calling them in the shell would.

-On Windows:
-* Python versions recorded in the registry as in PEP 514 (with additional metadata)
-  * If a pyenv install is done with -r / --register it will be listed with metadata
-* pyenv-win installs in %PYENV_ROOT%

 ## Module usage ##